Awards in the Willem C. Vis International Commercial Arbitration Moot: Award for the best individual oralist during the general rounds in Vienna

 Honourable Mentions are awarded for the best oralists of the competition; the Martin Domke Award is awarded to the Best Individual Oralist.
-Both types of award are for the general rounds, and not elimination rounds, of the competition.
+Both types of award are for the general rounds, and not elimination rounds.
 To be eligible for either award, a participant must have argued at least once for the Claimant and once for the Respondent.
 The Martin Domke Award was named after a former adjunct professor of law at New York University and a well-known scholar of international arbitration.
 Professor Domke was also vice president of the American Arbitration Association for 25 years and served as editor-in-chief of the then Arbitration Journal (now the Dispute Resolution Journal).
 He also was the author of Commercial Arbitration, published in 1965, and The Law and Practice of Commercial Arbitration, published in 1968.

 Award for winner of the moot in Vienna

 Previously the Frédéric Eisemann Award, the Eric Bergsten Award is awarded to the prevailing team in the championship round.
 The award is named after the founder of the moot.
 As the Vis has grown in the number of participating teams, the Vis has expanded from having originally only four teams advance into the elimination or knockout rounds to its current state where the top 64 of over 300 teams advance.
 From 1994 to 1996, the top four teams advanced; from 1997 to 1999, the top eight teams advanced; from 2000 to 2002, the top 16 teams advanced; and from 2003 to 2007, the top 32 teams advanced.
 Each team that advances to the elimination rounds receives an award for Honorable Mention for Best Team Orals.